ahazem/ruby-conf-18-notes/day-2/keynote-how-to-build-a-magical-living-room.md

 Talks about her making a conference for Newbies: "CodeLand".

 Conferences should be financially accessible.
 They are not, giving examples.
-Flights / hotel / ticket.
+Flights / Hotel / Ticket.

-They offered in CodeLand opportunity scholarship to get around this.
+They offered in CodeLand an opportunity scholarship to get around this.

 Her learnings from organizing CodeLand 2018: